tdmburr/rancid-tomatillos/README.md

 Description: This application, called "Putrid Portabellos," is a movie information website that allows users to explore and discover various movies.
 Users can view a collection of movies, filter them by title, and click on individual movies to see detailed information about them.
 The app aims to provide an engaging and user-friendly experience for movie enthusiasts.

 ## Learning Goals:
 Understand React and gain a solid understanding of the React library and its core concepts, such as components, state, props, and lifecycle methods.
-We alsohad to learn how to build reusable UI components and compose them.
+We also had to learn how to build reusable UI components and compose them.

 Practice React Router: Learn how to use React Router to handle routing within a React application.
 Understand how to define routes, handle our App navigation, and pass parameters to different components based on URL route.